-On November 27, 2021, the Beijing Economic and Technological Development Zone Management Committee, and the Chinese tech giant Xiaomi signed a cooperation agreement that announces that Xiaomi Motors will settle in the Beijing Economic and Technological Development Zone.
+On November 27, 2021, the Beijing Economic and Technological Development Zone Management Committee and the Chinese tech giant Xiaomi signed a cooperation agreement that announced that Xiaomi Motors will settle in the Beijing Economic and Technological Development Zone.

 It was previously reported that Xiaomi motors will roll out its first-ever car in the year 2024 in the Beijing Economic and Technological Development Zone, and from there, the cars will go into mass production.

 Xiaomi founder Lei Jun mentioned on October 19 that Xiaomi Motors had registered in Beijing on September 1.
 Moreover, Lei Jun also mentioned that the first factory of Xiaomi Motors will be located in Beijing.
 The plant has already received 20,000 resumes and has an on-the-job R&D team of a total of 453 people.

 On the Investor Day, Lei Jun commented on how the production of Xiaomi cars is progressing, and that the team engaged with Xiaomi Motors has worked beyond expectation.
 Now that the progression is happening as was expected by the team, hopefully, Xiaomi will reach its goal of mass-producing the Xiaomi car in the first half of 2024.